Major spinal decompression

 • Strategies

-• Tranexamic acid: commonly used in major spine surgery; consider bolus + infusion regimen per local policy; balance against thrombosis risk
+• Tranexamic acid: commonly used in major spine surgery, consider bolus + infusion regimen per local policy, balance against thrombosis risk

 • Cell salvage: consider when expected blood loss significant (often in fusion/instrumentation, revision, tumour)